BlackMagicAI/AStar/README.md

 ```
 Follow the command prompts to create a grid manually or read from a text file generated using this [online ascii maze generator tool](https://www.dcode.fr/maze-generator).
 ### Core Code
-The main class you need to add the A* algorithm to your Java programs in the AStar.java class and the associated Map.java and GridCell.java classes in the com.bmai.astar package.
+The main class you need to add the A* algorithm to your Java programs is the AStar.java class and the associated Map.java and GridCell.java classes in the com.bmai.astar package.

 ### How to use the A* AStar.java class

-Create

  1. Create a Grid object passing in the number of rows and columns as parameters.
 ```java